endepointe/watchlog/docs/SDP.md

 contributors to collaborate efficiently.

-The software development process begins with ideation, where creative concepts are generated on the backlog, followed by iterative refinement, testing, and continuous enhancement, ultimately leading to the identification and implementation of the most optimal solution among the iterations.
+The software development process begins with ideation, where creative concepts are generated as issues, followed by discussion, implementation, iterative refinement, and testing.

 ## Development Phases

 ### 1. Planning
-The backlog board serves as a dynamic space where ideas are generated, refined, and broken down into their sub-tasks.
-The over-arching ideas will start in the TODO section whose sub-tasks (if any) will be moved to the In-Progress section when defined.
-Team members contribute to discussions, prioritize features, and outline the scope of the task on the backlog board.
-The backlog board will be the central hub for refining concepts, setting milestones, and creating a transparent and organized planning process as the foundation of the project's development.
+The issues serrve as a space where ideas are generated, refined, and broken down into their sub-tasks.
+Team members contribute to discussions, prioritize features, and outline the scope of the task.

+An optional backlog board will be available to refine concepts, set milestones, and create a transparent and organized planning process.

 ### 2. Communication and Collaboration
-The backlog board will serve as the central hub for project communication.
-Things of a personal, non-project related discussions such as scheduling, course meetings, etc, will be handled on Discord.
+The issues and optional backlog board will serve as a hub for project communication.

 ### 3. Development
 The project will benefit from members iterating through several versions of code